JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 }
 ```

-### Obtained and dereferenced at buildtime
+### Obtained and dereferenced at build time

 This example cannot cause a dangling pointer because the pointer is
-dereferenced at buildtime: similar to static libraries, a compiler, or other
+dereferenced at build time: similar to static libraries, a compiler, or other
 things that are not usually retained in the build result.

 ```{.typescript}